Here are some frequently asked questions.

 Do I need my own horse to take lessons?

 No. I have two wonderful and patient school horses who love their job.
 All you need is a treat in your pocket and they will be your friend for life.

 Do I need riding clothes and equipment?

 Not initially.
 Riding clothes are expensive so I feel folks do not need to invest in them until they are certain they will continue riding for a while.
 All you need in the beginning are long pants that you can move around in, strudy shoes (hiking boots/shoes are ideal) and appropriate clothes for the weather that are not too bulky.
 It gets very cold at the barn in the winter so dress accordingly!
-I have a few pairs of riding boots (mostly children sizes) for use as well as certified helmets.

 If you are planning to ride for more than 3 months I highly recommend getting your own gear.
 Riding breeches, riding boots, riding gloves and a certified helmet.
 Riding gear is made for the sport and will be the most comfortable and functional for riding so go to the tack store for these items.
 See my Links page for nearby tack stores.

 Yes.
 Everyone is required to wear certfied safety headgear.
 A head injury is a high price to pay for vanity.
 I have helmets available for use if you do not have one or forget yours when you come to ride.